Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 AWS Lambda monitoring with CloudWatch

-Still, it can be challenging to perform granular Lambda monitoring because there isn’t an underlying server on which to run monitoring agents.
-You may need to output application metrics within functions to boost visibility, and that can incur additional costs both in terms of data transfer and execution time.
+Still, it can be challenging to perform granular Lambda monitoring because there isn’t an underlying server to run monitoring agents.
+You may need to output application metrics within functions to boost visibility, which can incur additional costs in data transfer and execution time.
 But you can leverage plenty of tools like Thundra, SumoLogic, and AWS X-Ray for that.

 For AWS Fargate monitoring, you can still forward monitoring metrics to Amazon CloudWatch and AWS App Mesh.